 Each year thousands of people from all over the world travel in order to help those who need help, to enrich their experience, to do something meaningful, and find new friends.
 These people go to workcamps to renovate ancient castles and manors, tidy up national reserves and build new paths there, communicate, educate, and play with disadvantaged children, and many more other things that make the world a better place.
 More than 300 organizations host international workcamps around the world.

-The idea of volunteering, as we now know it, came to Russia in the 90’s when the first NGOs started to appear.
-At first, SFERA Movement was one of the projects of Nizhny Novgorod Voluntary Service for 5 years, and was established as an independent NGO only in March, 2007.
+The concept of volunteering, as we now know it now, came to Russia in the 90’s when the first NGOs started to appear.
+In the beginning, SFERA Movement had been a project of Nizhny Novgorod Voluntary Service for 5 years, and was established as an independent NGO only in March 2007.

-The very first workcamp organised by Nizhny Novgorod Voluntary Service was in the Kerzhenets Reserve in 2001.
-Volunteers from Germany, Czech Republic, Belgium, Poland and Italy were renovating the school building and cleaning the territory of the reserve during 2 weeks.
+The very first workcamp organized by Nizhny Novgorod Voluntary Service was in the Kerzhenets Nature Reserve in 2001.
+Volunteers from Germany, Czechia, Belgium, Poland, and Italy renovated the school building and cleaned the territory of the reserve.

 - paint the hallway of the orphanage in Nizhny Novgorod

-- clean the garden and help to organize ecological festival in Kronstadt
+- clean the garden and help to organize an ecological festival in Kronstadt

-– improve the botanical garden of Moscow State University
+- conduct maintenance works in the botanical garden of Moscow State University

-- play our national games with children in Polistovsky nature reserve
+- play national games with children in Polistovsky nature reserve

-- clean springs and talked about global ecological problems in Tomsk
+- clean springs and talk about global ecological problems in Tomsk